-Deteriorating socioeconomic conditions are driving humanitarian needs for basic health and education services, as well as food, nutrition, and livelihoods support.
-Over 700,000 people are facing Emergency food insecurity (IPC level 4) in Kirundo and Bubanza provinces.
-Over 1,800,000 in 11 provinces are in Crisis (IPC phase 3).?
+In addition, deteriorating socioeconomic conditions are driving humanitarian needs for basic health and education services, as well as food, nutrition, and livelihoods support.
+Over 1,500,000 in are in Crisis (IPC Phase 3) and Emergency (IPC Phase 4).?

 INFORM measures Burundi's risk of humanitarian crisis and disaster as high, at 6.3/10.
 Hazard and exposure as well as lack of coping capacity and vulnerability are all at concerning levels: 6.1/10, 6.4/10 and 6.4/10 respectively.?